Joul24py/UAA-ICI/README.md

 # UAA-ICI-PC-P-ClassExercises

-> Class exercises made in the Programming course which was given in the Preparatory Courses of my career Engineer in Intelligent Computing (in spanish, "Ingeniería en Computación Inteligente", or abbreviated "ICI") studied at the Aguascalientes Autonomous University (in spanish, "Universidad Autónoma de Aguascalientes", or abbreviated "UAA").
+> Class exercises made in the Programming course which was given in the Preparatory Courses of my career: Engineer in Intelligent Computing (in spanish, "Ingeniería en Computación Inteligente", or abbreviated "ICI") studied at the Aguascalientes Autonomous University (in spanish, "Universidad Autónoma de Aguascalientes", or abbreviated "UAA").

 The course was given by the Professor Miguel Ángel Meza de Luna.